 - eating too significantly (hyperphagia), resulting in weight gain

 A physician will investigate physical causes for any of these symptoms.
 That includes performing blood tests for thyroid problems or hormone levels.
 Atypical depression can co-exist with other diseases.
-For example, it might occur with hypothyroidism -- low levels of thyroid hormone -- which has signs and symptoms that include depression and weight gain.
+For example, it may possibly occur with hypothyroidism -- low levels of thyroid hormone -- which has signs and symptoms that include depression and weight gain.
 Studies have also shown that atypical depression has been found in some individuals with adult-onset human growth hormone deficiency.

 Current data suggests that those with atypical depression will respond much better to MAOIs (monoamine oxidase inhibitors) like phenelzine than they will to imipramine (a tricyclic).
 Dietary restrictions and side-effects remain a issue.
-At the present time, research is concentrating on finding newer medications with much better side-effect profiles to which these patients will also get a great response.
+At the present time, research is concentrating on finding newer medications with much better side-effect profiles to which these patients will also get a very good response.

-Although much a lot more research is needed, it seems that patients might also obtain an adequate response with the SSRIs, but not all studies seem to back up this assertion.
+Although much much more research is needed, it seems that patients might also obtain an adequate response with the SSRIs, but not all studies seem to back up this assertion.
 In one study, the SSRI Prozac was found to have a response only equal to imipramine, a tricyclic whose comparative response to phenelzine is well-known.

 Interestingly, nevertheless, drug treatment might not be essential at all.
 A study conducted in 1999 found that patients receiving cognitive behavioral therapy responded just as well as patients receiving the MAOI phenelzine.
 58% of patients in each groups responded, in comparison to only 28% of patients in the placebo group.